brain-research/long-term-video-prediction-without-supervision/README.md

 These commands have the best known hyperparameters for each mode and dataset.
 The learning rate and batch size were optimized for parallel async training on 32 GPUs, so they may not be optimal for training on a single GPU.
+Below, we provide the hyperparameters for single GPU training on the Human 3.6M dataset.

 For all commands, set "model_dir" and "event_log_dir" to the location where the model and tensorboard logs should be saved.